 When planting, make sure each seed is planted 1/2 inch deep in the soil.
 If growing from seed, plant no more than 10 seeds per foot of growing space.

 Make sure you leave the proper spacing of about 12 inches between the rows.
 As the seeds germinate, you may have to thin them out.

 The idea is to leave 12 inches between each plant as well if growing a large head variety of lettuce.
 With leaf lettuce, the spacing isn’t quite as big of a concern.

-Most of the time I encourage in-depth watering sessions of your plants on an every other day or every three-day basis.
+Most of the time I encourage in-depth watering sessions of your plants every other day or every three-day basis.

 Lettuce is the exception to the rule.
 Since lettuce has shallow roots, it’s essential to keep the soil moist but not soaked.

 If you water too hard, too deep, or too frequently you can damage your crop.
 Try to moisten the soil a little every day for the best results.